thosgood/this-weeks-finds/markdown/251-300/week289.md

 monoids.

 A monoid object in topological spaces is called a "topological monoid"
-- an example is a topological group.
+--- an example is a topological group.
 On the other hand, a monoid object in chain complexes is called a "differential graded algebra".
-Since C is a composite of functors that are either monoidal or (ahem) just lax monoidal, pure abstract nonsense tells us that C sends topological groups to differential graded algebras!
+Since $C$ is a composite of functors that are either monoidal or (ahem) just lax monoidal, pure abstract nonsense tells us that $C$ sends topological groups to differential graded algebras!

 In any monoidal category, we can also define "comonoids".
 The great